-It’s Not A Lie If You Believe It: Lying and Belief Distortion Under Norm-Uncertainty
+It's Not A Lie if You Believe the Norm Does Not Apply: Conditional Norm-Following and Belief Distortion

 JEL Classification: C72, C91, D8, D9